gtuck/web3400-Course-Docs/assignments/04/description.md

 # Introduction to PHP Template System

-Creating a basic PHP template system is a great way to structure your web application for easier maintenance and scalability.
-By splitting your HTML into reusable components, you can manage your code more effectively.
+A basic PHP template system is a great way to structure your web application for easier maintenance and scalability.
+Splitting your HTML into reusable components allows you to manage your code more effectively.
 This assignment guides you through creating a simple PHP template system with `head.php`, `nav.php`, and `footer.php`, using the `index.html` file from the previous assignment as a starting point.

 ---